RRZE-HPC/likwid/doc/archs/haswellep.md

 \anchor HASEP_BBOX
 <H2>Home Agent counters</H2>
 <P>The Intel&reg; Haswell EP/EN/EX microarchitecture provides measurements of the Home Agent (HA) in the Uncore.
 The description from Intel&reg;:<BR>
-<I>The HA is responsible for the protocol side of memory interactions, including coherent and non-coherent home agent protocols (as defined in the Intel&reg;® QuickPath Interconnect Specification).
-Additionally, the HA is responsible for ordering memory reads/writes, coming in from the modular Ring, to a given address such that the iMC (memory controller).</I><BR>
+<I>Each HA is responsible for the protocol side of memory interactions, including coherent and non-coherent home agent protocols (as defined in the Intel® QuickPath Interconnect Specification).
+Additionally, the HA is responsible for ordering memory reads/writes, coming in from the modular Ring, to a given address such that the IMC (memory controller).
+</I><BR>
-The HA hardware performance counters are exposed to the operating system through PCI interfaces.
+The Home Agent performance counters are exposed to the operating system through PCI interfaces.
 There are two of those interfaces for the HA.
 For systems where each socket has 12 or more cores, there are both HAs available.
 The name BBOX originates from the Nehalem EX Uncore monitoring where this functional unit is called BBOX.
 </P>
 <H3>Counter and events</H3>
 <TABLE>